YadamVinay369/CVE_Server/README.md

 - axios: For external API requests.
 - jest: JavaScript testing framework for unit testing.
 - supertest: For testing HTTP requests.
+- node-cron: For time-scheduling and auto-update in the database